Start 7-day free trial

 • Run a garage?
 Then get hold of essential parts by prepaying suppliers for bulk orders, potentially securing better prices.
 Invest in equipment and tools with a prepayment and spread the cost into instalments.

 • Auto dealership?
 Let customers secure their dream car with a deposit, which is refundable if the deal doesn’t go through.
-Stretch purchases further with prepaid maintenance and service plans (such as a year’s worth of oil changes and inspections) for predictable and steady income.
+Stretch purchases with prepaid maintenance and service plans (such as a year’s worth of oil changes and inspections) for predictable and steady income.

 Remember to weigh the benefits of prepayments up against any potential business risks.
 Think about your suppliers’ reliability or the likelihood of client cancellations.